shierc/oTree/download.md

 - Download and unzip: https://github.com/oTree-org/otree-launcher/archive/master.zip
 - Double click oTree.bat or oTree.exe
 - When the app window launches, click the buttons to create a new deploy and  choose a location to store your project files.
-- Click runserver button.
+- Click runserver button

-- Sign up for our [mailing list](https://docs.google.com/forms/d/1jD4tocuX07DFYN2jDY2tcNXpkOCSqLhSOMboOgaVGtw/viewform)
+You can sign up for our [mailing list](https://docs.google.com/forms/d/1jD4tocuX07DFYN2jDY2tcNXpkOCSqLhSOMboOgaVGtw/viewform) for updates about oTree.

 ### Linux